 Monday 2 October 1939

 The Polish Polesie Independent Operational Group (18,000 men), led by General Franciszek Kleeberg, is the only Polish formation left in the field.
-It is located near the town of Kock between the Bug and Vistula Rivers.
+It has concentrated between the Bug and Vistula Rivers in deep forests.
 The German XIV Motorised Corps (General Gustav Anton von Wietersheim) and 13th Motorised Division (General Paul Otto) figure that the Poles are just waiting to surrender.
-Otto sends a small force which attacks several times during the day but is beaten off.
-This is the first stage of the Battle of Kock.
+Otto sends a small force that attacks several times during the day but is beaten off.
+He resolves to send larger forces.

 Soviet/Estonian Relations: The Latvian Foreign Minister, M. Munters, arrives in Moscow for talks with Molotov.
 Molotov demands Soviet bases or else the USSR will occupy Latvia.

-European Air Operations: RAF planes perform night reconnaissance on Berlin and drop some leaflets.
+European Air Operations: RAF planes perform night reconnaissance over Berlin and drop some leaflets.